Registering Your Classic Car in Montana: Save Thousands

 Steps to Register Your Classic Car in Montana

-Form a Montana LLC: We create an LLC for you, even if you live outside Montana, to help you register a vehicle more efficiently.
-The LLC owns your vehicle, accessing Montana’s tax-free laws.
-We file Articles of Organization with the Montana Secretary of State, including a registered agent to handle legal documents, for a flat $995 fee.
+Form a Montana LLC: We set up an LLC for you, even if you're out-of-state.
+It owns the car to tap into Montana's no-tax rules.
+We file with the Secretary of State, including a registered agent for papers, all for $995.

 Is Montana Registration Legal for Non-Residents?